Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 In your local development environment you will need latest versions of:

-* Visual Studio or VSCode
+* Visual Studio or VS Code
 * git
 * `func` CLI
 * `az` CLI
 * Powershell
+* Nodejs & npm

 Deploy Azure resources: